-Well, you would think that but being an easy thing to do currently, would be wrong!
-Food & Beverage in 95% of meetings is the top budget line item so putting a lot of effort into it pays off and tells us it’s a task that needs our full attention and expertise, so we can provide our clients with the most economical food without sacrificing quality for the people eating it.
+Well, you would think that, but being an easy thing to do currently would be wrong!
+Food & Beverage in 95% of meetings is the top budget line item.
+Putting a lot of effort into it pays off.
+It tells us it’s a task that needs our full attention and expertise, so we can provide our clients with the most economical food without sacrificing quality for the people eating it.
 And since we don’t want hangry attendees, it’s important what we feed them.

 Dietary needs have increased from the one vegetarian we might have had to provide in the past.
-It’s now standard to have many different dietary need requests, and by law, we must ask the question and make the answer required and provide it, if requested, as some of these cause serious medical complications if we don’t such as celiac disease, anaphylactic shock.
+It’s now standard to have many different dietary needs requests.
+By law, we must ask the question and make the answer required and provide it, if requested, as some of these cause serious medical complications if we don’t, such as celiac disease, anaphylactic shock.

 What are some of the requests we’re seeing?

 Food Allergies; nuts, milk, grains, soy, wheat, fish, shellfish

 Personal Preference; Vegan, Vegetarian, Raw, Paleo, Flexitarian, Pescatarian, Low Carb

 Religious Practices; Kosher, Halal, Muslims fasting during Ramadan, etc.